-The guidance documentation consists of the [Databook] (and additional errata sheets) which contains the description of all interfaces of the software to the hardware relevant for programming the TOE and the [RSA\LIB] containing the description of all interfaces of the RSA library and/or [ECC\LIB] containing the description of all interfaces of the ECC library.
-The documentation [RSA\LIB] and [ECC\LIB] is only delivered to the user if the specific library is part of the delivered TOE.
+The guidance documentation consists of the [Databook] (and additional errata sheets) which contains the description of all interfaces of the software to the hardware relevant for programming the TOE.
+Also parts of the guidance documentation are:

+- \ the [RSA\LIB] which contains the description of all interfaces of the RSA library and/or - \ the [EC\LIB] which contains the description of all interfaces of the EC library - \ the [SHA-2\LIB] which contains the description of all interfaces of the SHA-2 library

+The documentation [RSA\LIB], [EC\LIB] and [SHA-2\LIB] is only delivered to the user if the specific library is part of the delivered TOE.

-In addition, programming examples for more specific topics like secure use of cryptography are documented in form of application notes.
+In addition programming examples for more specific topics like secure use of cryptography are documented in form of application notes.
 The application notes are part of the development kit provided to the software developer.
 The monthly updated list of application notes is provided from Infineon Technologies AG [Status].